molecular-systems-biology/thermo-flux/docs/Installation.rst

 Installation
 ============

-1. To avoid dependency conflicts it is reccomended to use a python environment e.g:
+1. To avoid dependency conflicts it is recommended to use a python environment e.g:

 	```conda create -n thermoflux python=3.11```